Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - Make sure your Supabase URL and anon key are valid in `src/lib/supabaseClient.js`

 ### Troubleshooting
-- If upsert fails with “no unique or exclusion constraint matching the ON CONFLICT specification,” create the index: `create unique index on public.watchlist(user_id, symbol);`
+- If upsert fails with "no unique or exclusion constraint matching the ON CONFLICT specification," create the index: `create unique index on public.watchlist(user_id, symbol);`
-- If you don’t see items in the RSI Tracker Watchlist view after login, confirm that `loadWatchlist()` runs.
+- If you don't see items in the RSI Tracker Watchlist view after login, confirm that `loadWatchlist()` runs.
 It is invoked on mount in `src/components/RSIOverboughtOversoldTracker.js` when a user is available.

 ## Architecture